 Geraldine Wallach, PhD, CCC-SLP

 Geraldine P. Wallach is a professor and thesis coordinator in the Department of Speech-Language Pathology at California State University, Long Beach in Long Beach, California.
 She teaches courses in childhood and school-age language disorders, assessment, phonology, and language development.
 She has published widely on school-age language disorders, including her most recent book Language Intervention for school-age students: Setting goals for academic success.
 She is an editor of the recent text Handbook of Language and Literacy: Development and Disorders (NY: Guilford Press, 2014).
 She has also been one of three Americans involved in a teacher-training project in Guangzhou, China.
 She prides herself in being a school-based professional and is committed to issues in education and to the expanding role of speech-language pathologists in literacy.

 Gail M. Whitelaw, PhD

-Gail M. Whitelaw is an audiologist and is the Clinic Director at Ohio State University in Columbus, OH.
+Gail M. Whitelaw, PhD, is an audiologist and is the Clinic Director at Ohio State University in Columbus, OH.
 For the past 34 years, working with children has been a significant aspect of Dr. Whitelaw’s clinical work.
-She has worked with children as a significant aspect of her clinical practice for the past 34 years.
 Her clinical experience includes hearing aid fitting and follow-up, auditory processing assessment and management, technology consultation, and counseling children with hearing loss and their families.
 She has also been an educational audiology consultant for numerous districts in Central Ohio for more than 20 years.

 Jennifer Wong, M.H.Sc, S-LP(C) Reg.
 CASLPO